 Ecology and life history

+In Washington, these lizards are surface active starting in March and extending into early November depending on weather, air temperature, and elevation.
+Their cryptic coloration is part of their defense against predators.
 Adults are active mid-day during spring and fall, but in summer they are inactive during the middle of the day when temperatures are at their maximum.

 Pygmy short-horned lizards reach the northern extent of their range in Washington and occur primarily in the Columbia Plateau Ecoregion.
 Abundance varies from site to site.
 The statewide trend is unknown.

 This map from the Washington Herp Atlas illustrates the distribution of pygmy short-horned lizard in Washington based on records in the WDFW database as of 2016.
 If you see this species in areas that are not indicated on the map or have more recent observations (less than 10 years), please share your observation using the WDFW wildlife reporting form.